adamtopaz/CopenhagenMasterclass2023/README.md

 lake build
 ```

-Finally, open the root directory of the project folder in VS Code.
+Finally, open the root directory of the project folder in VS Code (for example by typing `code .`, or by opening VS Code and then clicking `File -> Open Folder` and opening the `CopenhagenMasterclass2023` folder).
 You can now open the Lean files in the
 repository and Lean should run on them automatically.

 ## Schedule